dave84604/cloud-forming/README.md

 Inside the dist directory is an example project - ths is an idea of how this toolset will be used.

+the jcf_modules directory contains the js code used to interface with AWS - it needs roling into its own module or "modularising" which is the task straight after sanitization.

 Note that this is very much a work-in-progress.
-Im currently going through and sanitizing the code base after some use as a produciton/uat management tool.
+Im currently going through and sanitizing the code base after some use as a production/uat management tool.
 It did work nicely but it currently is not ready for use as the sanitization process will have undoubtedly broken certain parts which i havent yet had time to test.